2020–21 Coupe de France preliminary rounds: Overseas leagues

 A total of twelve clubs qualified from the overseas leagues, two each from Guadeloupe, French Guiana, Martinique, Réunion and Mayotte, and one each from New Caledonia and Tahiti.
 In 2019–20 JS Saint-Pierroise from Réunion survived longest in the competition, beating Ligue 2 Niort in the ninth round, before eventually losing to Épinal in the round of 32, equalling the record for an overseas team's progression in the competition.

 Mayotte

 Originally, a total of 60 teams from Régionale 1, Régional 2, Régionale 3 and Régionale 4 divisions were registered for the qualifying tournament.
 The original structure of the tournament required a Preliminary round with four ties between Régionale 4 teams; Régionale 2 and Régionale 3 teams entering at the first round stage and Régionale 1 teams entering at the second round stage.
 The draw for the Preliminary round was made on 13 February 2020.
-Note that the Mayotte League continue to refer to the Preliminary round as the first round, and the naming convention used here is to bring the rounds in line with other regions and territories.
+Note that the Mayotte League continues to refer to the Preliminary round as the first round, and the naming convention used here is to bring the rounds in line with other regions and territories.